orient-telecoms/orient-telecoms/README.md

 Use tags to mark important version points, e.g. `v1.0.0`.
 Follow semantic versioning rules, with the format MAJOR.MINOR.PATCH.
-Integrate Gitea Action with push and tag for automated deployment to staging and production environments.
+Integrate Git Action with push and tag for automated deployment to staging and production environments.

 #### 3.5 Security